+One hour lecture, two hours laboratory (36 hours total per quarter).
 (This course is included in the Voice Class Applied Performance Family of activity courses.
 Please see Course Repetition, Repeatability and Families page for more information.)

 A continuation of MUSI 13B with emphasis on developing repertoire of art songs (Italian, German, French, English) and musicianship, memorization, legato singing, correction of individual problems, and introduction to opera and music theater.
 Includes technique development and the rudiments of performance.
-Training in controlling tonal production, breathing, diction, and musical accuracy
+Training in controlling tonal production, breathing, diction, and musical accuracy.